mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 #
 # These lines can be re-ordered; they are executed from top to bottom.
 #
-# If you remove a line here THAT COMMIT WILL BE LOST.
+# If you remove a line THAT COMMIT WILL BE LOST.
 #
 # However, if you remove everything, the rebase will be aborted.
 #
-# Note that empty commits are commented out
+# Empty commits are commented out
 ```

 NOTE:
-The comment from the output clearly states that, if
-you decide to abort, don't just close your editor (as that
+If you decide to abort, do not close your editor, because the history
-modifies history), but remove all uncommented lines and save.
+will change.
+Instead, remove all uncommented lines and save.

 Use `git rebase` carefully on
 shared and remote branches, but rest assured: nothing is broken until